effieVision/DM-UY-2193-A/19_nov4_day19/README.md

 *Calculator*

-Write a function called `halfNumber` that will take one argument (a number), divide it by 2, and return the result.
-It should also log a string like "Half of 5 is 2.5.".
+Write a function called `halfNumber` that will take one argument (a number), divide it by 2, and return the result in an `alert`.
+It should also log a string to the console like "Half of 5 is 2.5.".

 Write a function called `fortune` that will take one argument (your visitor's name) and prints a random "fortune cookie style" fortune into an element of your page.